stride3d/stride-docs/en/manual/get-started/assets.md

 ![A screenshot of three items in the Asset View, all having a small circle in the top left corner of their icon with one being blue, one green and one gray.](media/asset-view-indicators.webp)

 Every asset has a little dot in the top left corner of their icon.
-This dot signifies if an asset is going to be included when building the project:
+This dot indicates if an asset is going to be included when building the project:
+* **Blue** - the asset will be included in the build no matter if it's needed or not.
 * **Green** - the asset will be included in the build, because a different asset needs it.
-* **Blue** - the asset will be included in the build no matter if it's needed or not.
 * **Gray** - the asset will not be included in the build.

-Stride doesn't include assets which aren't used anywhere, meaning that **the cannot be accessed when running the game**.
-In order to ensure, that an asset will be included in the build no matter what, right click on it and select **Include in build as root asset**.
+Stride doesn't include assets which aren't used anywhere, meaning that **they cannot be accessed when running the game**.
+In order to ensure, that an asset will always be included in the build, right click on it and select **Include in build as root asset**.

 ![A screenshot of an asset's context menu, highlighting an item "Include in build as root asset".](media/asset-view-include-root.webp)